miniprime1/popcat-cli/readme.md

 $Env:Path += "C:\Program Files (x86)\PopCat CLI"
 ```

-When using Build from Source Code, please refer to the Build from Source Code documentation
+When using Build from Source Code, please refer to the Build from Source Code documentation.

 ### MacOS
 On MacOS you can use one of the following options to install the app: